Sweat of the brow: New (European) approach

+This European approach has prevailed over the old 'skill and labour' test.
+In a copyright notice on "digital images, photographs and the internet" last updated in November 2015, the UK Intellectual Property Office stated that digital reproductions of public domain images are not protected by copyright, arguing that "according to the Court of Justice of the European Union which has effect in UK law, copyright can only subsist in subject matter that is original in the sense that it is the author's own 'intellectual creation'.
+Given this criterion, it seems unlikely that what is merely a retouched, digitised image of an older work can be considered as 'original'."
+A November 2023 Appeal Court judgement (THJ v.
+Sheridan, 2023) by Lord Justice Arnold clarified that, in the UK, no new copyright is created in making a photographic reproduction of a two-dimensional public domain artwork.

 Germany

 Prior to 2021, German law granted ancillary copyrights (Leistungsschutzrecht) due to the effort involved in the production or exploitation of creative works.
 In 2016, a regional court in Berlin ruled that digitized versions of public domain paintings were entitled to new copyrights due to the effort and expertise necessary to create the reproductions.
 The case was appealed.
 In 2018 a court upheld the decision that the digitized public domain paintings were entitled to new copyrights.
 In 2021, Germany implemented Article 14 of the Directive on Copyright in the Digital Single Market.
 Germany's implementation law specified that reproductions of visual works in the public domain are not protected by copyright or related rights.

 European Union

 In 2019, the European Union adopted the Directive on Copyright in the Digital Single Market.
 Article 14 of the directive states that reproductions of works of visual art that are in the public domain cannot be subject to copyright or related rights, unless the reproduction is an original creative work.